laowantong/paroxython/docs/md/databases.md

 );
 ```

-Having a relational version of the database means that it can be queried with SQL.
+Having a relational version of the tag database means that it can be queried with SQL.
 Here is an example which returns the 20 most frequent taxa:

 ```sql
 SELECT name AS taxon, count(*) AS occurrences